Turkey is full of historical surprises, as I learned on my third day.

 But first, we had the opportunity to visit the former House of the Virgin Mary.

 House of the Virgin Mary

-Situated near Ephesus, a small stone structure discovered in the 19th century is thought to be the last home of the Virgin Mary, mother of Jesus Christ.
+Situated near Ephesus, a small stone structure discovered in the 19th century is thought to be the Virgin Mary's last home.

 Restored, it now functions as a chapel and place of pilgrimage for Catholics.

 The interior is sparsely decorated, with a Virgin Mary statue on an altar in an alcove at the far wall.

 Off to the side is a smaller room where she was thought to sleep.
 No photography is allowed inside.